Features

 Biometric Authentication

-eSignet can connect to any biometric device that complies with IEEE P3167 SBI 2.0 standards, perform secure biometric capture, and enable authentication against an underlying ID system that has the capability to perform biometric authentication.
+eSignet can connect to any biometric device that complies with IEEE P3167 SBI 2.0 standards, perform secure biometric capture, and enable authentication against an underlying ID system that can perform biometric authentication.

 Wallet-based Authentication